RagingRey/SimulationLab2/beyioku_lab4.md

    - Offset centers to force oblique normal and tangential component split

 **Reflection:**
 Using impulse on both bodies gives physically correct exchange along the collision normal.
-In equal-mass head-on cases, velocities swap along the collision axis; in glancing collisions, only normal components are exchanged while tangential components are preserved (with idealized no-friction sphere contact).
+In equal-mass head-on cases, velocities swap along the collision axis; in glancing collisions, only normal components are exchanged.

 ### Q3.
-Be able to make a sphere fall under the effect of gravity (Summative)
+Be able to collide a ball with another moving ball with different masses (Summative)

 **Question:**
 Add tests to collide two moving balls with different masses and compute resultant velocities using impulse over fixed timestep.